 Everyone consuming alcohol should be aware of the effects of consuming too much.
 The same applies to people partaking of mind-altering drugs, even when prescribed by a doctor.
-Various types of drunk charges may be applied if police stop a person suspected to be under the influence and other crimes committed under the influence can be life-altering.
+Various types of criminal charges may be applied if police stop a person suspected to be under the influence and other crimes committed under the influence can be life-altering.

-The acronyms used to describe the different types of drunk charges may also be different.
+The acronyms used to describe the different types of drunk driving charges may also be different.
 Here is a brief list of those used in different municipalities:

 - DUI – Driving Under the Influence